Wine Tasting in Upcountry Maui

 When you think of adult beverages on Maui, giant mai tais in pineapples, fruity piña coladas in coconuts and perhaps even a frosty cold beer come to mind.
 But for the vino lovers (points to self), Maui also has a single winery, located Upcountry in the scenic, remote area of Kula.

 Open daily from 10:30am to 5:00pm, you’ll pass the winery if you plan on driving the back side of Haleakala Volcano from the Road to Hana.
-If not, reserve a day to explore the sites of Upcountry Maui and grab picnic essentials to enjoy a day of cool breezes and panoramic views.
+If not, reserve a day trip with Skyline Hawaii to visit Haleakala’s summit then enjoy wine tasting before exploring the sites of Upcountry Maui.
+Finish with lunch at the Ulapalakua Ranch Store with of cool breezes and panoramic views.

 In a place where high expense plays a huge part of daily life, it’s nice to have a recommendation that costs absolutely nothing.
 Maui’s Winery offers complimentary tours, beginning at the cozy King’s Cottage and continuing through the historic estate, wine cellar and production area, departing daily at 10:30am, 1:30pm, and 2:30pm.